PhoenixXGenesisLabs/better-on-bedrock-wiki/Main/Wiki/items/eyes.md

     <img src="/Main/assets/inferno_eye.png" alt="Example Image" width="64">
     <img src="/Main/assets/samurai_eye.png" alt="Example Image" width="64">
 </div>
-Progression to the end has changed.
+Progression to The End has changed.
 Players are required to defeat 3 bosses in the overworld, like the Willager, Enchantaegis, and Flender, and 2 bosses in the Nether, being the Shielded Pyroclast (Inferior) or the Withered Samurai.

 Each boss drops an eye upon defeat, and the player uses these eyes to craft eyes of ender.
-They will receive 12 Eyes of Ender.
+They will receive 12 Eyes of Ender as a crafting table output.

 ## Crafting Recipe: